lupyuen/lupyuen.github.io/src/dsi.md

 # Appendix: Start MIPI DSI HSC and HSD

+This section explains how we __start Allwinner A64 MIPI DSI in HSC and HSD Modes__, before calling it to transmit MIPI DSI Commands to the ST7703 LCD Controller.

+(High Speed Clock Mode and High Speed Data Transmission)

 We captured the log from [__p-boot dsi_init__](https://megous.com/git/p-boot/tree/src/display.c#n1236)...

 -   [__Log from dsi_init__](https://gist.github.com/lupyuen/c12f64cf03d3a81e9c69f9fef49d9b70#start_dsi)

-By decoding the captured addresses and values, we decipher the following steps to __start Allwinner A64 MIPI DSI (in HSC and HSD Modes)__...
+By decoding the captured addresses and values, we decipher the following steps to __start Allwinner A64 MIPI DSI in HSC and HSD Modes__...

 1. Start HSC (Undocumented)